A legacy is something we all strive for, sooner or later.

 Climbing out of the filter house, I made my way to the northwest, where I found the ruins of the pump house.
 This was where water was diverted from the reservoir and where the majority of the pumping power originated.
 As such, it’s the most imposing ruin still standing, apart from the Old Durham Dam.

 Walking into the pump house, I made my way gingerly through crumbling brick and mortar and the odd sapling, including one notable sycamore growing straight out of the middle of the floor.
-You can see all of this and a little more, including what appears to be a gigantic screw sticking up out of the ground, in the following short video (about a minute long).

 One of the most striking things about the pump house is the color of the granite, which is an exquisite shade of aquamarine blue.
 If you haven’t seen it in person, you may be inclined to think that I’m just exaggerating.
 But in the following photo, which I took in the main chamber of the pump house, you can see what I mean.